Creaming (cooking)

 Creaming refers to several different culinary processes.
 In baking, it means the blending of ingredients with a softened form of a solid fat.
 In cooking, it means a dish has been poached in milk, cream, or a similar liquid.
 In the dairy industry, it means separating cream from milk.

 Baking

 In baking, creaming is the technique of softening solid fat, such as shortening or butter, into a smooth mass and then blending it with other ingredients.
 The technique is most often used in making buttercream, cake batter, or cookie dough.
-The dry ingredients are mixed or beaten with the softened fat until it becomes light and fluffy, increasing in volume due to the incorporation of tiny air bubbles.
+When creaming butter and sugar, beating incorporates air bubbles into the butter, producing a light, fluffy mixture.
 Locked into the semi-solid fat, these air bubbles remain in the final batter, and expand as the item is baked, serving as a form of leavening agent.